darealshinji/gendlopen/README.md

 It takes text files with C prototype declarations as input and creates C or C++ header files as output.

-This is still experimental and the main goal is to simply try out how much can be automized and find out how useful it is.

 Features:
  * can generate code for C and C++
  * win32 API `LoadLibraryEx()` and POSIX `dlopen()`